 This march ended in a giant Juneteenth celebration, which helped spread Juneteenth around the country.

 How is Juneteenth honored today?

 Many hold family gatherings, some make a pilgrimage to Galveston, and some cities hold larger events like parades.
-Other typical activities include rodeos, fishing, barbecuing and baseball.
-Check out a few scheduled Juneteenth activities that were held in Southern California in 2020.
+Other typical activities include rodeos, fishing, barbecuing, and baseball.

 You can also educate yourself about Black history and social justice through books, shows, podcasts, and more.